Emergency Information

 Hand and paw make heart

-2. Space constraints force us to maintain some degree of curbside appointments for most emergency visits (until major renovations are completed).
-You will still meet your medical team and likely will be in the building for some parts of your visit, especially if your pet is critically ill.
-But we may have you spend wait time in your vehicle and have some communications by phone.
+Due to the above, limited services offered at some other regional emergency/specialty hospitals, and our role as a tertiary referral center, our caseload during the pandemic increased substantially such that we have some space constraints.
+These space constraints force us to maintain some degree of curbside appointments for some emergency visits until major renovations are completed.
+Rest assured that you will still meet your medical team and likely will be in the building for some or all of your visit.
+But we may ask that you spend some wait time in your vehicle and have some communications by phone.
 Know that we continue to provide the very best medical care to your pet, and that we will do everything we can to make your visit as smooth and as stress-free as possible – for your pet and for you!

 BEFORE COMING TO THE HOSPITAL